This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Sometimes, however, a fracture occurs when labor is difficult, when there are complications, and when the doctor or other medical professional makes an error.
+Sometimes, however, a fracture occurs when labor is difficult, there are complications, and when the doctor or other medical professional makes an error.

 Most fractures that occur in the infant skull are linear, meaning fractures that do not cause the plates of the skull to move.
 These may be serious but more often heal and cause no real damage.
-A rupture along a suture can be more serious, especially if it is not detected.
+A rupture along a suture can be more serious, especially if not detected.

-Instrument Use the Leading Cause of Infant Skull Fracture
+Instrument Use and Infant Skull Fractures

 The leading cause of infant skull fractures is the inappropriate use of instruments during delivery.
 A doctor is more likely to use forceps or a vacuum extractor in delivery if there are complications or the labor goes on for a long time.